 Literally every lawyer informs the applicant that since the 9th July 2012, the 14-year route for private life was abolished in the immigration rules.
-The paragraph 276 of the immigration rule allows a different route to get permanent residency for individuals who have lived in the United Kingdom for 20 years.
+Paragraph 276 of the immigration rule allows a different route to get permanent residency for individuals who have lived in the United Kingdom for 20 years.

-The individual applying for this route needs to prove by providing documentations that he or she lived in the UK for 20 years.
+The individual applying for this route needs to prove by providing documentation that he or she lived in the UK for 20 years.
 This excludes any period of time in imprisonment and means that the 20-year period is on hold and resumes once imprisonment is over.
 Additionally, if an applicant has a prison sentence of over 12 months, the application may not be automatically granted.

 COMMON FEARS FACED BY APPLICANTS:

-Any individual who has undertaken illegal work with false documents may fear that application will be refused.
+Any individual who has undertaken illegal work with false documents may fear that the application will be refused.
 However, the circumstances will be carefully considered and may not mean it will be automatically refused.

-In addition, an applicant may worry that overstaying in the UK can cause the refusal of application.
+In addition, an applicant may worry that overstaying in the UK can cause the refusal of the application.
 The courts will consider circumstances and judiciously consider the applicant’s situation.